Updating your browser will give you an optimal website experience. Learn more about our supported browsers.

 Mix it up

 If you use the same password across multiple accounts, you’re not alone.
-According to a 2016 Pew study, 45% of people who had trouble keeping up with passwords reuse them.
+According to Last Pass, 62% of respondents to their 2022 survey said they reused passwords.
+And it's not just older generations: 69% of Gen Z and 66% of Millennial respondents admitted to using variations of a single password.
 A password manager program can help.
-The program can create stronger, unique passwords your accounts while you just have to remember one.
+The program can create stronger, unique passwords for your accounts while you just have to remember one.

 Related Content